*As an Amazon Associate we may earn from qualifying purchases when you buy through links on our site.

 First, let’s talk about when you won’t need an amplifier.

-But that’s just speaking about the antenna itself.
+But that’s just speaking about the TV antenna itself.

 Nevertheless your particular situation may be difficult for antenna reception.
 You may not be satisfied with the number of channels you’re getting.